sfera-labs/strato-pi-max-kernel-module/README.md

 You can write and/or read these files to configure, monitor and control your Strato Pi Max.
 The kernel module will take care of performing the corresponding GPIO or I2C operations.

-Properties with the `_config` name suffix correspond to configuration parameters whose values are persisted and retained across power cycles.
+Properties with the `_config` suffix represent configuration parameters that are saved and retained across power cycles.
-The configuration parameters with attribute `CR` (see the <a href="#attributes">attributes table</a> below) are effective immediately, while those marked with `C` only store the value which will be copied to their "runtime" counterpart (same property name without `_config` suffix) upon power-up.
+Configuration parameters marked with the `CR` attribute (see the <a href="#attributes">attributes table</a> below) take effect immediately when set.
+Conversely, parameters with the `C` attribute store the value to be applied during the next *power-up* by copying it to the corresponding "runtime" property (same name without the `_config` suffix).

 > [!NOTE]
 > A *power-up* occurs when: